FabPrez/gelsightmini_ros_bundle/README.md

 ```bash
 rosservice call /publish_pointcloud
 ```
+*NOTE: the pointcloud and the depthmap have dimensions that do not cover the full sensor.
+If we measure the output pointcloud it will have: 15,15 mm and 20,22 mm*

 This service will publish the point cloud on the topic specified by the `output_pc_topic` parameter: